parti-renaissance/espace-adherent/README.md

 ## How can I help?

-At *En Marche !*, we chose Open-Source as it corresponds to our idea of creating a democratic movement ran by its members.
+At *En Marche !*, we chose Open-Source as it corresponds to our idea of creating a movement ran by its members.
 Thus we would be glad to help you contribute!

 * The first step to contribute is to read